Xuzhou Jiangsu, China Travel Guide

 The city's largest urban lake, featuring surrounding parks, islands, and walking paths for leisure and recreation.

-Found in the Yunlong Lake area, it showcases a diverse collection of plant species and offers a peaceful environment.
+Found in the Yunlong Lake area, it features a diverse collection of plant species and offers a peaceful environment.

-Also near Yunlong Lake, the zoo houses various animal species and serves as a family attraction.
+Also near Yunlong Lake, the zoo houses various animal types of animals and serves as a family attraction.

 Accessible by cable car or trails, it offers panoramic views of Yunlong Lake and the city below.